MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup.md

 The Azure Backup service provides a [framework](../../../backup/backup-azure-linux-app-consistent.md) to achieve application consistency during backups of Windows and Linux VMs for various applications.
 This framework involves invoking a pre-script to quiesce the applications before taking a snapshot of disks.
 It calls a post-script to unfreeze the applications after the snapshot is completed.

 Microsoft has enhanced the framework so that the Azure Backup service provides packaged pre-scripts and post-scripts for selected applications.
 These pre-scripts and post-scripts are already loaded on the Linux image, so there's nothing for you to install.
-You just name the application, and then Azure Backup automatically invokes the relevant pre-scripts and post-scripts.
-Microsoft manages the packaged pre-scripts and post-scripts, so you can be assured of the support, ownership, and validity of these scripts.
+You just name the application, and then Azure Backup automatically invokes the relevant scripts.
+Microsoft manages the packaged pre-scripts and post-scripts, so you can be assured of the support, ownership, and validity of them.

 Currently, the supported applications for the enhanced framework are Oracle 12.x or later and MySQL.
 For details, see [Support matrix for managed Azure VM backups](../../../backup/backup-support-matrix-iaas.md).

 You can author your own scripts for Azure Backup to use with pre-12.x databases.
 Example scripts are available on [GitHub](https://github.com/Azure/azure-linux-extensions/tree/master/VMBackup/main/workloadPatch/DefaultScripts).

 Each time you do a backup, the enhanced framework runs the pre-scripts and post-scripts on all Oracle Database instances installed on the VM.
-The parameter `configuration_path` in the *workload.conf* file points to the location of the Oracle */etc/oratab* file (or a user-defined file that follows the oratab syntax).
+The `configuration_path` parameter in the *workload.conf* file points to the location of the Oracle */etc/oratab* file (or a user-defined file that follows the oratab syntax).
 For details, see [Set up application-consistent backups](#set-up-application-consistent-backups).

 Azure Backup runs the pre-scripts and post-scripts for each database listed in the file that `configuration_path` points to.
 Exceptions are lines that begin with `#` (treated as comment) or `+ASM` (an Oracle ASM instance).